JTMKoenig/goodtroubleresume/README.md

 This project focuses on solving that user pain point with a lightweight browser extension that:

 - pulls likely material composition text from the current product page,
-- explains where the data came from,
+- explains where the data came from, (proof of concept only, for debugging)
 - and provides a confidence signal for the extracted result.

 ## Current functionality